KGB33/ClassicComputerScienceProblems/README.md

 1. ___Small Problems___
     1. _Fibonacci Sequence_
-        > Calculating the Fibonacci Sequence using various techniques such as recursion, memoization, iteration and generators.
+        > Calculating the Fibonacci Sequence using various techniques such as recursion, memoization, iteration, and generators.

     1. _Trivial Compression_
-        > Compressing genes by storing the eight bit String Nucleotides ('A', 'C','G' or, 'T') as a two bit bit-string (0b00 to 0b11).
+        > Compressing genes by storing the eight-bit String Nucleotides ('A', 'C','G' or, 'T') as a two-bit bit-string (0b00 to 0b11).

     1. _Unbreakable Encryption_
         > Encrypts by XORing a data bit-string with random bit-string of the same length.

     1. _Calculating Pi_
         > A Conversion of the Leibniz formula into Python.